CiscoCloud/vaquero-docs/README.md

   https://github.com/CiscoCloud/vaquero-docs/tree/gh-pages/docs/current

-* When the documentation is tagged, a new version of the documents will be published using the version indicated in the tag. **Futrue Roadmap**
+* When the documentation is tagged, a new version of the documents will be published using the version indicated in the tag. **Future Roadmap**

   See: https://github.com/CiscoCloud/vaquero-docs/tree/gh-pages/docs